 Get off the bluff.
 Apply your classroom knowledge to important social issues.
 In Engaged Learning (EL) classes, the world is your classroom.
 An EL course might include field research, off-site service, or even international travel.
 One class with an Engaged Learning core flag is required for graduation.
 Make it count by picking one that enriches your academic or professional interests.

-Questions?
+Have questions?
 Talk to your faculty advisor or the BCLA Advising Center about how to sign up for the EL class that most interests you.

 Which Course Should I Take?